On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Tree-structured MRFs with Poisson marginal distributions

 Given Proposition~\ref{th:StoRepCommonShocks}, one easily sees that $\boldsymbol{N}$ follows a multivariate Poisson with vector of parameters $\boldsymbol{\gamma}= (\gamma_V, \, V\in\mathscr{P}(\mathcal{V}))$ such that

 Hence, Proposition~\ref{th:StoRepCommonShocks} shows $\mathbb{MPMRF}\subseteq\mathbb{MPCS}$.
 For a further discussion on the connection between the thinning and the common-shock approaches for Poisson random variables, see \cite{liu2024maximum} and their Remark~2.3 in particular.
 Although the number of non-zero parameters in the common shock representation of $\mathbb{MPMRF}$ is lower than $2^d$ (as for $\mathbb{MPCS}$), the reduction is not substantial enough to overcome computation challenges.
 Moreover, the parameterization in terms of $\boldsymbol{\gamma}$ intertwines the dependencies and the marginals, thereby removing their intended parametric disconnection.
-Theorem~\ref{th:flexible} remains a simpler representation, as put forth the following example.
+Theorem~\ref{th:flexible} remains a simpler representation, as put forth in Example~\ref{ex:MPCS} below.
+The family $\mathbb{MPMRF}$ being a subset of $\mathbb{MPCS}$, it cannot grow out of the latter's limitations in terms of achievable dependence structures.
+The advantage of $\mathbb{MPMRF}$ over generic elements of $\mathbb{MPCS}$ comes from its binomial-thinning stochastic representation \eqref{eq:StoConstruct} and the computational efficiency ensuing.